 Start with structure

-Set up your organizational system before adding many papers: Day one checklist:1
+Set up your organizational system before adding many papers: Day one checklist:The “Three-Tag Rule”

 Every paper should have at least three tags:- Status tag - Reading progress (